 “We are up and running at three airports in Japan: Haneda, Narita and Kansai airport.
 We are also up and running and live at the Winnipeg airport in Canada, and we’re very close to an announcement of a very large United hub here in the United States,” WHILL vice president, business development Justin Gagnon told Runway Girl Network at last week’s Future Travel Experience (FTE) Exhibition in Long Beach, California.

 WHILL offers two different solutions for ferrying persons with reduced mobility (PRMs) around airports.
-The first, a self-driving solution — essentially a power wheelchair — enables passengers “to take and drive themselves to their gate, leave the device at the gate when they board, and then somebody from the airport or the wheelchair push vendor would go and collect that chair and bring it back”, explained Gagnon.
-The self-driven device is already in use at Savannah airport and “there are a couple of other airports looking to come on board before the end of the year as well”, he said.
+The first, a user-driven solution — essentially a power wheelchair — enables passengers “to take and drive themselves to their gate, leave the device at the gate when they board, and then somebody from the airport or the wheelchair push vendor would go and collect that chair and bring it back”, explained Gagnon.
+The device is already in use at Savannah airport and “there are a couple of other airports looking to come on board before the end of the year as well”, he said.

 “The other solution, which is the exciting one that everybody is here to see today at FTE is our autonomous solution.
 So, it’s a fully autonomous wheelchair.
 We go in and pre-map the airport in advance.
 We set routes for the chairs to follow and then a passenger simply needs to sit down.
 There’s a seat sensor so it knows when they’re there.
 They select on the little screen what gate they need to go to, and then the chair will take them right to their gate to drop them off.
 Once they get off and they collect all their carry-on luggage, the chair will turn around and go back to the initial staging area to pick up another passenger.”